-The cast of this performance were supported by an orchestra made up of roughly twenty instruments (including a keyboard and banjo).
-Peter Tregear conducted the musicians with assurance, and they rose to the challenge of the score with great skill.
+The cast of this performance were supported by an orchestra of roughly twenty instruments (including a keyboard and banjo).
+Peter Tregear conducted the musicians with assurance, and they rose to the challenge of the music with great skill.
 During the opera, a series of slides were projected onto a screen behind the orchestra in style of the silent films of the 1920s.

 The mood of the opera was bewildering at times, as it was certainly didn’t qualify as a sombre melodrama but wasn’t quite a slapstick comedy either.
 The plot sees uptight composer Max strike up a relationship with the beautiful opera singer Anita.
 She is slightly more relaxed in her attitude towards life, and has a night of passion with violin player Daniello while on tour.
 Various escapades ensue, with Jonny attempting to steal Daniello’s violin by placing it in Anita’s banjo case, Yvonne being accused of the crime, and a madcap police chase across Paris.

 The cast were universally strong, with Fraser Findlay stepping in to the role of Max a week before the performance.
 Lee Abrahmsen was splendid in the role of Anita, showcasing her vocal agility and fabulously bright and powerful upper register.
 Raphael Wong lent a charismatic energy to the role of handsome violinist Daniello.
 Shoumendu Schornikow gave a balanced performance as the mischievous Jonny, playing off Rebecca Rashleigh’s sprightly energy and sparkling clarity of voice as Yvonne.
 The opera was sung in English, with a libretto by Jeremy Sams.